 Forklift tyres come in many shapes and sizes.
-So it can be confusing the figure out which type of forklift tyre is best for you.
+So, it can be confusing to figure out which type of forklift tyre is best for you.

 There are countless types and brands of forklift tyres available on the market.
 Each type of tyre is made for a different type of forklift or sometimes a different kind of application.
 Your choice of tyre will affect the kind of application you use it for, therefore it’s very important to choose the correct tyre for the job.
 Looking after and taking care of your forklift tyres is also crucial to ensure you get the maximum value out of them and to ensure maximum fuel efficiency, something all companies strive to achieve.

 Let’s first take a look at the different types of forklift tyres available on the market.
 Although most of these types of forklift tyres aren’t very popular in South Africa, you will still get good insight into what people all over the world use for their forklift trucks.

 Solid Rubber Tyres (Most Popular Forklift Tyre in South Africa)

 Solid rubber tyres are by far the most popular forklift tyres in the world and specifically in South Africa.
 They are similar to pneumatic tyres, but instead of being filled with air they are solid.
 These tyres have the ability to last very long due to the fact that they are solid, therefore they can’t go flat or get punctured.
 Their application is best suited to indoor use, but you can use them for very light outdoor use.
 Due to their solid construction they don’t do well on rough or uneven terrain.